The Complete Payroll Blog

 The ins and outs of minimum wage laws are sometimes complex, but you are undoubtedly already familiar with the unique rules applying to your business, such as those regarding tipped employees, farm workers, or your city or state.
 The question then becomes: does training count as time worked?

-You’re not the only employer to wonder this, which is why there is a standardized set of four factors for determining whether or not training should count as hours worked.
+You’re not the only employer to wonder this, which is why a standardized set of four factors determines whether or not training should count as hours worked:

 • Is the training outside of the employee’s regular working hours?